・

 ■Overview

-This is a flow to create an event in Google Calendar from form information and send materials or links via Gmail.
+This flow creates an event in Google Calendar from form information and sends documents or links via Gmail.

 It is a business workflow that facilitates smooth schedule management and information sharing in daily operations.